 25-30.020 Fees Required to be Paid by Water and Wastewater Sewer Utilities.

-(1) When a utility files any application for a certificate of authorization certification, extension, transfer pursuant to sections 367.045, 367.071 and 367.171, Florida Statutes, or files any request for a rate (2) The amount of the fee to be filed pursuant to subsection (1) of this rule, shall be based upon the existing or proposed capacity of the system or extension as follows:
+(1) When a utility files any application for a certificate of authorization certification, extension, transfer pursuant to sections 367.045, 367.071 and 367.171, Florida Statutes, or files any request for a rate change pursuant to sections 367.081, 367.0814 and 367.0822, Florida Statutes, rate change, (except an index or pass-through), or files for authorization to collect or change service availability charges pursuant to section 367.101, Florida Statutes, the utility shall remit a fee.
+A separate fee shall apply for water service and wastewater service.
+A separate fee shall also apply for each section listed above.
+For purposes of this rule, an equivalent residential connection (ERC) is 350 gallons per day (gpd) for water service and 280 gallons per day (gpd) for wastewater service.

+(2) The amount of the fee to be filed pursuant to subsection (1) of this rule, shall be based upon the existing or proposed capacity of the system or extension as follows:

 (a) For an original certificate application filed pursuant to Section 367.045, Florida statutes, the amount of the fee shall be as follows: